zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Brad disagrees with Stacey.
 He doesn’t think that G eorge is ready to settle down and get married.
 Brad says, “Women who have gone ou t with him – meaning who have gone on dates with him – have told me that  he’s upfront with them.”
 To be “upfront” means to be direct, to be honest, to b e straightforward – you’re not hiding anything, you’re not trying to be secret.
 We  use this term, usually, when we are trying to tell someone something that perhap s is difficult for them to hear or that they don’t want to hear and we want to be h onest with them – we want to

 tell them right away.
 Brad says that George has bee n upfront with women.
 “He has no intention of tying the knot – ever.”
 “Intent ion” (intention) is what you plan to do.
 It’s what your plan is, what your goal or yo ur aim (aim) is.
 Brad says, “George has no intention – he has no plans to tie ( tie) the knot (knot).”
 The expression “to tie the knot” means to get married.
 It’s very common in American English.
 A “knot” is normally something, for exampl e, when you have shoes that have shoelaces, you tie a knot so that your shoes d on’t fall off.
 Well, here it means to tie a knot – I guess to your husband or yo ur wife, so that you won’t be separated.
-It’s kind of like going to jail – kind o f like prison – where I suppose in the old days, they would tie a knot around someone’ s hands so they couldn’t move – that’s marriage, basically.
+It’s kind of like going to jail – kind of like prison – where I suppose in the old days, they would tie a knot around someone’ s hands so they couldn’t move – that’s marriage, basically.

 Stacey asks, “Do you think he’s a commitment phobe? ” “Commitment” is when you agree to do something with someone or you simpl y agree to do something – it’s like a promise.
 “Phobe” (phobe) refers to some one who’s afraid of something.
 So, a commitment phobe would be someone who’s afrai d of commitment – who doesn’t want to promise to do something like get ma rried.
 Brad says, “I have no idea” – I don’t know.
 “I just know – I only know – that he likes to play the field.”
 The expression “to play the field” describes, usual ly, a man who likes to date many different people – a person who doesn’t want t o just have one long-term relationship – romantic relationship.
 Sometimes we describe informally someone as being a “player” (player).
 The idea is similar –  someone who likes to have usually different girlfriends – he plays the field.
 “Anyone who dates George,” Brad continues, “should not try to reform him.”
 “To refo rm (reform) someone” – or something – means to fix it, to change it, to make it better.
 Women often think they can change a man.
 They can reform him, they ca n make him different for what he really is.
 This is a common belief among ma ny women who get married.
 Is it true?
 Well, sometimes.